lildude/phpZenfolio/README.txt

    * `example-user.php' illustrates how to display the first 100 photos of a specified user's first public gallery or collection.

-You can see these examples in action at `http://phpzenfolio.com/examples'.
+You can see these examples in action here (http://phpzenfolio.com/examples).